johann-solo/oliveandmango.github.io/_posts/blog/2016-11-13-greek-potatoes.md

 1. Place the potatoes in a large pot and fill with cold water until the potatoes are completely submerged.
 Bring water to boil and salt the water very generously- simmer until fork tender

-2. While potatoes are boiling chop up all your fresh herbs and onions (oregano too if using) and place in a bowl along with your lemon juice or vinegar
+2. While potatoes are boiling chop up all your fresh herbs and onions and place in a bowl along with your lemon juice or vinegar (oregano too if using).

 3. Once potatoes are ready, drain and place right into the bowl with the herbs.
 Delicately mix well and start drizzling in your olive oil.